INNOCENT-ops806/gridSnakeCPP/README.md

 you can find how to make this cool game here: [YouTube](https://www.youtube.com/watch?v=LGqsnM_WEK4) oh and the game was created using a cool game engine called raylib and you can find it here: [raylib](https://github.com/raysan5/raylib)

-## Encountered Problems

-during testing I Encountered a frame problem, the lower line(frame is not showing together with the score) but I think it is because I am using WSL(Window Subsystem For Linux) Arch distro so that might be interfering with how the game graphics are being rendered.
-Feel free to correct me if I am wrong or if you have possible solutions, Thanks for reading :)